gt-cs3220-23fall/cs3220-labs/lab2/README.md

 ## Part 2: Performance Measurement & Optimization (40 points + 10 bonus pts)

-[Repharsed 23 spring instructions and reassign scores]

 1. [10 pts] For this part, you will evaluate branch prediction accuracy by adding counters to measure it (# of correctly predicted branches / # total branch instructions).
 Utilize the [towers.mem](test/towers/towers.mem) testcase for this assessment and write your measurement results in a pdf report.

 2. [30 pts + 10 pts bonus] Enhance the performance of your branch predictor on the [towers.mem](test/towers/towers.mem) testcase by making design changes: you can explore other BHR hashing functions (e.g. using different bits of PC for the XOR operation), or change the PHT or BTB sizes.
 Implement at least three different design changes, and present the corresponding performance outcomes in your report.
 If your modifications result in more than a 5% increase in prediction accuracy compared to the baseline branch predictor, you will earn 10 bonus points.

 ## Submission

-[Revised by Zhifan]

 + Provide a zip file containing your source code for Part 1.
 Generate the submission.zip file using the command make submit.
 Avoid manual zip file creation to prevent any issues with the autograding script, which could lead to a 30% score deduction.